NTU-ICG/multidrone-detection-tracking/README.md

 <!-- ## Speed

-Whole process time from read image to finished deepsort (include every img preprocess and postprocess) and attention!!! the number of deepsort tracking is 70+, not single or 10-20 persons, is 70+.
-And all results can get in Jetson Xavier nx.
+The whole process time from read image to finished deepsort (include every img preprocess and postprocess) and attention!!! the number of deepsort tracking is 70+, not single or 10-20 persons, is 70+.
+And all results can be in Jetson Xavier NX.
 | Backbone        | before TensorRT without tracking |before TensorRT with tracking |TensortRT(detection)| TensorRT(detection + tracking) | FPS(detection + tracking) |
 | :-------------- | --------------- | ------------------ |--------------|------------------------------ | ------------------------- |
 | Yolov5s_416      | 100ms           | 0.9s|10-15ms|100-150ms                          | 8 ~ 9                   |